matthew-andrews/ft-style-offline-web-app-part-4/README.md

 These might not sound like groundbreaking features - websites have been doing the first three since forever - but as usual the *HTML5 application cache* gets in the way.

-In this tutorial we will use [Apache's mod_rewrite][B2] via an .htaccess file in order to map all the article URLs (which are of the form yourapp.com/[integer]) to **/index.php**.

-Mod rewrite is already very widely documented so I will use it without much explanation.
-If you wish to use a different type of web server you may need to use a different URL rewriting technology.

 As always, the [full code is up on GitHub][B3].

 [B1]:http://diveintohtml5.info/history.html